Updated June 2, 2023

 Introduction to Python StopIteration

-The following article provides an outline for Python StopIteration.
-As we are well aware of the topic ‘iterator’ and ‘iterable’ in Python.
+The following article outlines Python StopIteration as we know the topic ‘iterator’ and ‘iterable’ in Python.
 The basic idea of what the ‘iterator’ is?
-Iterator is basically an object that holds a value (generally a countable number) which is iterated upon.
-Iterator in Python uses the __next__() method in order to traverse to the next value.
-In order to tell that there are no more values that need to be traversed by the __next__() method, a StopIteration statement is used.
-Programmers usually write a terminating condition inside __next__() method in order to stop it after the specified condition is reached.
+An iterator is an object that holds a value (generally a countable number) that is iterated upon.
+Iterator in Python uses the __next__() method to traverse to the next value.
+To tell that no more deals need to be traversed by the __next__() process, a StopIteration statement is used.
+Programmers usually write a terminating condition inside the __next__() method to stop it after reaching the specified state.

 Syntax of Python StopIteration

 When the method used for iterators and generators completes a specified number of iterations, it raises the StopIteration exception.
 It’s important to note that Python treats raising StopIteration as an exception rather than a mistake.
 Like how Python handles other exceptions, this exception can be handled by catching it.
 This active handling of the StopIteration exception allows for proper control and management of the iteration process, ensuring that the code can gracefully handle the termination of the iteration when required.

 The general syntax of using StopIteration in if and else of next() method is as follows:

 class classname: def __iter__(self): … … #set of statements return self; def __next__(self): if …. #condition till the loop needs to be executed …. #set of statements that needs to be performed till the traversing needs to be done return … else raise StopIteration #it will get raised when all the values of iterator are traversed

 How StopIteration works in Python?

 - It is raised by the method next() or __next__(), a built-in Python method to stop the iterations or to show that no more items are left to be iterated upon.